tsteuwer/es6-javascript-validators/README.md

 	}
 ```

+How much smaller would our JavaScript files be if we didn't do this all the time?
 Well, lets collectively stop that.
 Lets use simple functions to do that for us! [es6-javascript-validators](https://github.com/tsteuwer/es6-javascript-validators) is a collection of functions which will do all of this for you and keep your code consistent and clean.

 ## Available Methods ##
 - isNullOrUndefined: Is it null or undefined?